glassipbel/BubblePictures/README.md

 With those methods you can achieve what ever you need when the user taps the bubbles.

-Dont forget to mark in your bubblePictures instance that you are now the delegate by doing this:
+Don't forget to mark in your bubblePictures instance that you are now the delegate by doing this:

 bubblePictures.delegate = self